temporal-sa/temporal-money-transfer-typescript/README.md

 ### Developer environment
 - Requires nodemon and ts-node installed
-- Open VSCode and hit 'start debugging' on the 'Launch' configuration
+- Open VSCode and hit 'start debugging' on the 'app' configuration
+- Or if not wanting to use vscode then run `nodemon`
 - For Temporal workers `npm run worker.workflow` and `npm run worker.activity`

 ### Configuration
 - `server/` contains `.env_example`.
 Copy it to `.env.development` and change settings to match your temporal installation.
 - `ui/` contains `.env_example`.
-Copy it to `.env.development` and change settings to point to your API (server) location
+Copy it to `.env.development` and change settings to point to your API (server) location (default is / which should be fine)
 - The server respects .env.production if NODE_ENV is "production" (and the Svelte app is built using npm run build such as in the Dockerfile)

 ### Docker

-#### Server
+#### Server and UI

 `cd server`

 `docker build -t temporal-moneytransfer-server .`

-`docker run -p 3000:3000 -e CERT_CONTENT="$(cat /path/to/cert.pem)" -e KEY_CONTENT="$(cat /path/to/cert.key)" -e ADDRESS="steveandroulakis-test-1.sdvdw.tmprl.cloud:7233" -e NAMESPACE="steveandroulakis-test-1.sdvdw" -e PORT=3000 -d --platform linux/amd64 temporal-moneytransfer-server`
+`docker run -p 3000:3000 -e CERT_CONTENT="$(cat /path/to/cert.pem)" -e KEY_CONTENT="$(cat /path/to/cert.key)" -e ADDRESS="steveandroulakis-test-1.sdvdw.tmprl.cloud:7233" -e NAMESPACE="steveandroulakis-test-1.sdvdw" -e PORT=3000 -d -e VITE_API_URL="" --platform linux/amd64 temporal-moneytransfer-server`

 #### Workers